BackpackGearTest

 All of the features seem to work perfect and are in the right spots of my foot.
 Right now they fit great and the size is just right.
 I am concerned that after I wash these then they may draw up and be too small; but that is part of the reason why I am testing them.
 With some warm months coming up, I am looking forward to testing these socks out on the trail.

-This concludes this series
+This concludes this test series

 Thank you Fox River and BackpackGearTest.org for this opportunity.